Home Publications Curriculum Vitae Education

 2. Fail-over clusters (using Windows Server Failover Clustering)

-3. Model-based dependability analysis (using fault trees in the SHARPE tool and stochastic Petri nets in the TimeNET tool)
+3. Model-based dependability analysis (using fault trees and stochastic Petri nets)

 My role: Preparing the materials and instructing the above laboratory activities.